GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 ## Debugging problems

+#### Finding Log Files

+The service machine produces log files in `/opt/gcluster/run/`.
+These log files will show errors from the Django web application.

+Cloud resource deployment log files (from Terraform) are typically shown via the Frontend web site.
+If those logs are not being shown, they can be found on the service machine under `/opt/gcluster/hpc-toolkit/frontend/(clusters|fs|vpc)/...`.
+HPC Toolkit log files will also be found in those directories.
+The Terraform log files and status files will be down a few directories, based off of the Cluster Number, Deployment ID, and Terraform directory.

+On Cluster controllers, most of the useful log files for debugging can be retrieved by executing the 'Sync Cluster' command.
+These include SLURM log files as well as general system log files.
+The daemon which communicates to the service machine logs to syslog, and can be viewed on the cluster controller node via `journalctl`, looking at the `ghpcfe_c2` service.

+Job logs and Spack application logs are uploaded upon job completion to Google Cloud Storage and viewable via the HPC Frontend.

-### Deployment problems
+#### Deployment problems

 Most deployment problems are caused by not having the right permissions.
 If this is the case, error message will normally show what permissions are missing.
 Use the [IAM permissions reference](https://cloud.google.com/iam/docs/permissions-reference) to research this and identify additional roles to add to your user account.

-Before any attempt to redeploy, make sure to run `terraform destroy` in `hpc-toolkit/frontend/tf` to remove cloud resources that have been already created.
-Also remove the Terraform state files.
+Before any attempt to redeploy the Frontend, make sure to run `terraform destroy` in `hpc-toolkit/frontend/tf` to remove cloud resources that have been already created.

 ### Cluster problems